Nature Vs Nurture: The Sociology of Human Behaviour

 The Nature vs Nurture debate is one widely covered in the Social Sciences and Philosophy.
-The premise of the debate as to whether Nature (biology, instinct) or Nurture (socialisation, social structures etc) over human behaviour.
-Free will, or at least some freedom of action, is pre-supposed in the criminal justice system where offenders are held responsible for their actions.
+The premise of the Nature vs Nurture debate is as to whether Nature (biology, instinct) or Nurture (socialisation, social structures etc) is the force behind behind human behaviour.
+Free will, or at least some freedom of action, is pre-supposed in the Criminal Justice System.
+Where offenders are held responsible for their actions.
 Otherwise sending individuals on long stretches in prison would be seen as immoral.

-Sociology as a discipline tends to seem as though it subscribes to the nurture debate with a large amount of research primarily within the realm of Society.
+Sociology as a discipline tends to seem as though it subscribes to the nurture side of the Nature vs Nurture debate.
+With a large amount of research primarily within the realm of Society.
 But that doesn’t put the subject into direct opposition to Biology, with its scientific research on human anatomy (nature).
 The field of Sociobiology is based on the assumption that Social behaviour has resulted from evolution and attempts to explain and examine social behaviour within that contexts.

 What is Human Behaviour?